-That is why we see the strange juxtaposition of senior spokespeople at major banks trashing Bitcoin, while their people are trading and offering services related to Bitcoin.
+That is why we see the strange juxtaposition of public trash-talking (senior spokespeople at major banks trashing Bitcoin) with private investing (buying crypto assets and offering crypto services to the market).
 It also explains regulatory crackdowns in markets where incumbents have the ear of the regulators.

 Strategy 3 = Get closer to the exits, and be ready for a fast escape.